Forcing as a computational process: Abstract

 \section{Abstract}

 We investigate how set-theoretic forcing can be seen as a computational process on the models of set theory.
 Given an oracle for information about a model of set theory $\<M,\in^M>$, we explain senses in which one may compute $M$-generic filters $G\of\P\in M$ and the corresponding forcing extensions $M[G]$.
-Specifically, from the atomic diagram one may compute $G$, from the $\Delta_0$-diagram one may compute $M[G]$ and its $\Delta_0$-diagram, and from the elementary diagram one may compute the elementary diagram of $M[G]$.
-We also examine the information necessary to make the process functorial, and conclude that in the general case, no such computational process will be functorial.
-For any such process, it will always be possible to have different isomorphic presentations of a model of set theory $M$ that lead to different non-isomorphic forcing extensions $M[G]$.
+Specifically, from the atomic diagram of $M$ one may compute a generic filter $G$, from the $\Delta_0$-diagram of $M$ one may compute a presentation of the corresponding forcing extension $M[G]$ and its $\Delta_0$-diagram, and from the elementary diagram of $M$ one may compute the elementary diagram of $M[G]$.
+We also examine the information necessary to make the process functorial, and conclude that in the general case, no such computational process will be functorial---for any candidate process there will be different isomorphic presentations of a model of set theory $M$ that lead to non-isomorphic forcing extensions $M[G]$.
 Indeed, there is no Borel function providing generic filters that is functorial in this sense.